 Four Loaders with Variants Offer Power, Speed and Maneuverability

-Case has upgraded its F Series compact wheel loader lineup with new adjustable electro-hydraulic controls.
-This added functionality allows operators to adjust the responsiveness of the lift and tilt bucket functions with two new three-way rocker switches (high, medium, and low) on the side console for improved control and efficiency on the jobsite.
+Case recently upgraded its F Series compact wheel loader lineup with new adjustable electro-hydraulic controls.
+This added functionality allows operators to adjust the responsiveness of the lift and tilt bucket functions with two new three-way rocker switches (high, medium and low) on the side console for improved control and efficiency on the jobsite.
 The new electro-hydraulic controls offer automated bucket metering functionality, providing operators more precise and consistent movement of the bucket edge while metering or sifting material into a truck.

 A new ergonomically positioned E-inching pedal uses an electronically-controlled inching valve to provide greater response and control in precision applications.
 The attachment coupler works with a wide range of attachment brands for flexibility and convenience, and a robust and compact frame provides stability and improved breakout forces and power to the ground with a maintenance-free Tier 4 Final engine.